optimamodel/optima/README.md

   - on CentOS:

       `sudo yum install nginx`

 2. Edit client/nginx.cong.example and replace ABSOLUTE_PATH_TO_PROJECT_SOURCE with you local Optima path (You can even rename this to better name like Optima_nginx.conf).

 3. Enable the new configuration:
   - on Mac:

+      Copy the file created in step 2 to `/usr/local/etc/nginx/servers`, or

       Go to you local nginx configuration folder (usually: `/usr/local/etc/nginx`).
 And open `nginx.conf`, add a line there to include the nginx configuration file for Optima like:

       ```